On the Complexity of Learning Nash Equilibria: Hardness Results for Nash-Convergence

-In this section we argue that no locally tractable Nash-convergent dynamics of each of the first three of the four types of the previous section can exist.
-All three are proofs by contradiction.
+In this section we explain why locally tractable Nash-convergent dynamics do not exist for any dynamics of either of these types.
+We prove this by contradiction.
 First, we assume that such a dynamic exists.
-Then we use this hypothesized dynamic as a {\em black box} to solve a difficult problem, a problem whose efficient solution implies that a complexity class currently thought not to be P is actually P. We conclude that there is a complexity obstacle to the existence of such a dynamic.
-This style of complexity-theoretic argument is known as a {\em black-box proof} because it proceeds with no consideration to the precise details of how the dynamic is implemented.
-Note that each of these types of dynamic assume the game is non-degenerate --- in each black-box proof, either we show a difficult problem can be solved or point out that the game is in fact degenerate.
+Then we use this hypothesized dynamic as a {\em black box} to solve a difficult problem, and thus show that two complexity classes that are not thought to be equal are equal.
+For type 1, we use $\Ptime$ vs $\PPAD$, and for Type 2 we use $\NP$ and $\RP$.
+We conclude that there is a complexity obstacle to the existence of such a dynamic.
+This style of complexity-theoretic argument is known as a {\em black-box proof\/} because it proceeds with no consideration to the precise details of how the dynamic is implemented.
+Finally, in Section~\ref{sec: impossibility for uniform} we prove a more general theorem showing that \emph{any} uniformly Nash-convergent dynamic (not necessarily Type 1 or 2) \emph{equipped with a locally tractable Lyapunov function} cannot be locally tractable unless $\CLS = \PPAD$.

 For Type 1 dynamics, the argument requires the solution of a basic computational problem ({\em ``is there a Nash equilibrium on a given line?''}) addressed in the next subsection.
 For Type 2, the argument is somewhat nontrivial and relies on the same algorithm.
-For the third type, the proof is a full-blown reduction, albeit a straightforward one, in which we show that any dynamic of the required kind would establish the collapse of two complexity classes that are not believed to coincide, CLS and PPAD.

-Finally, Type 4 seems even harder to prove intractable: {\em we have been unable} to find a black-box proof for this, most general, case.
-In the next section we show that there is a mathematical reason why a black-box proof of this impossibility result is unlikely to exist, and thus a novel kind of complexity argument may be needed to settle the most general impossibility conjecture for degenerate games.